Object independent scatter sensitivities for PET, applied to scatter estimation through fast Monte Carlo simulation: Introduction

-In this work, we aim to demonstrate the following: \begin{enumerate} \item The probability of detection varies significantly for single photons with different energies, angles of incidence and detector location in the scanner geometry. \item Compensating for the effects these probability differences have on scattered coincidences using only a scatter sensitivity sinogram can result in reconstruction artifacts due to its object dependence. \item Re-estimating the scatter sensitivity sinogram after adding a lookup table (LUT) to the scatter simulator logic (containing the probability of detection for single photons based on their characteristics) makes the sensitivity sinogram (nearly) object independent. \item This approach can be applied to fast, low-count MC simulations and still produce accurate scatter estimates, even when the activity distribution is unknown. \end{enumerate} We used the MCGPU-PET simulator \cite{Herraiz2024} as an example to demonstrate the feasibility of the LUT approach for any cylindrical simulator that does not simulate detector physics.
+We used the MCGPU-PET simulator \cite{Herraiz2024} as an example to demonstrate the feasibility of the LUT approach for any cylindrical simulator that does not simulate detector physics.
 The resulting scatter sinograms were used to compensate scatter during reconstruction for three different phantoms on a replica of the Signa PET/MR, simulated in GATE.
 We evaluated the effectiveness of the scatter estimation procedures directly on the scatter-compensated reconstructions, as the accuracy of the scatter sinograms themselves has little practical relevance.
-The evaluation was conducted for three scenarios: \begin{enumerate} \item Known activity distribution, unlimited simulation time: Is it possible to get reconstruction accuracy close to a reconstruction of only trues in this ideal scenario? \item Known activity distribution, very limited simulation time: Is it possible to maintain the reconstruction accuracy of scenario 1 if the limited simulation time results in very noisy scatter estimates? \item Unknown activity distribution, very limited simulation time: Is it possible to maintain the reconstruction accuracy of scenario 1 when the same low-count simulations from scenario 2 are used in a more realistic scenario which requires the joint estimation of activity and scatter? \end{enumerate}
+The evaluation was conducted for three scenarios: \begin{enumerate} \item Known activity distribution, unlimited simulation time: Is it possible to get reconstruction accuracy close to a reconstruction of only trues in this ideal scenario? \item Known activity distribution, very limited simulation time: Is it possible to maintain the reconstruction accuracy of scenario 1 if the limited simulation time results in very noisy scatter estimates? \item Unknown activity distribution, very limited simulation time: Is it possible to maintain the reconstruction accuracy of scenario 1 when the same low-count simulations from scenario 2 are used in a more realistic scenario which requires the joint estimation of activity and scatter? \end{enumerate} After the quantitative evaluation on simulated acquisitions, we included the effect of inter-crystal scatter recovery, a correction factor for non-ideal detectors and the dead-time and pile-up corrections in the scatter estimation pipeline.
+We then estimated the scatter for two phantom acquisitions on a real Signa PET/MR and compared the resulting sinograms and reconstructions to those obtained using tail-fitted SSS from the vendor.